makeanedublocksblock/EduBlocks/README.md

 ![alt tag](screenshot.png)
 EduBlocks features:
 * A Block Format:
 Easy and simple interface that uses a building block format to code.
+* A Block Format:
+Easy and simple interface that uses a building block format to code.